 A diet too high in simple carbohydrates can cause a high level of triglycerides in the blood, which also contributes to leptin resistance and triggers weight gain.
 A simple way to reduce carbohydrate intake is by cutting down on starchy foods such as bread or pasta.
 Carbs should not be cut out completely; however, it’s best to stick to complex, healthy carbohydrates like beans, oatmeal, whole grains, and quinoa.

 Including foods that are high in dietary fiber, such as fresh vegetables, can help to lower ghrelin levels and stimulate weight loss.
 According to Dr. Hohn, it’s best to aim for 8-10 servings of colorful vegetables each day.
 “Vegetables are high in fiber and low in sugar.
-They satisfy our nutrient needs, help us feel full, and can improve our metabolism.”
+They satisfy your nutrient needs, help you feel full, and can improve your metabolism.”

 Protein and healthy fats are also a crucial element of a biohacking diet because they help maintain muscle mass, provide fuel for energy, decrease inflammation, and strengthen the immune system.
 Good sources of protein include lean meats, poultry, beans, and eggs, while healthy fats include fish, nuts, and avocados.